 Can I refinance or sell my home to avoid foreclosure?

 If you are behind in payments, refinancing is usually not an option.
 You can sell if the sale proceeds would pay off the mortgage and the cost of the sale.

 Lenders rarely sue for a deficiency because of the time and expense involved.
 If you are being sued for a deficiency, bankruptcy might be a good option for you.

 Can I stay in my home during foreclosure?

 You do not have to move out on the sale date.
 If you are still living in the home after a foreclosure, the new owner will have to evict you.
-You’ll get a notice to vacate (usually giving 3 days) before an eviction is filed.
+You’ll get a notice to vacate (usually giving three days’ notice) before an eviction is filed.
 Some lenders will pay moving expenses in order to avoid the time and expense of an eviction proceeding (called “cash for keys”).

 Lone Star Legal Aid's Get Help If You Can't Pay Your Mortgage tool can help you learn what steps you may take if facing foreclosure.

 This article explains your other options if you are considering filing for bankruptcy.

 This article tells you what a Chapter 13 bankruptcy is and what it can and cannot do.

 This article explains what can and cannot be done through a Chapter 7 bankruptcy.